When Sets Can and Cannot Have MSTD Subsets: Introduction

 The proof is trivial, and follows by taking $r=3$ and noting \be F_k \ = \ F_{k-1} + F_{k-2} \ > \ F_{k-1} + F_{k-3} \ee for $k \ge 4$.

-We now present a partial result on when there are at most finitely many MSTD subsets.
-For an MSTD set $S$, we call $S$ a special MSTD set if $|S+S| - |S-S| \ge |S|$.
-Note if $S$ is a special MSTD set then if $S' = S \cup \{x\}$ for any sufficiently large $x$ then $S'$ is also an MSTD set.
-We have the following result about a sequence having at most finitely many MSTD sets (see \S\ref{sec:finitelymany} for the proof).
+After defining a class of subsets we present a partial result on when there are at most finitely many sum-dominant subsets.

+\begin{defi}[Special Sum-Dominant Set] For a sum-dominant set $S$, we call $S$ a special sum-dominant set if $|S+S| - |S-S| \ge |S|$. \end{defi}

+We prove sum-dominant sets exist in \S\ref{sec:specialsumdom}.
+Note if $S$ is a special sum-dominant set then if $S' = S \cup \{x\}$ for any sufficiently large $x$ then $S'$ is also a sum-dominant set.
+We have the following result about a sequence having at most finitely many sum-dominant sets (see \S\ref{sec:finitelymany} for the proof).